-- 4. An employer must ensure that on each hose of an oxygen-fuel system, - a. a flashback device is installed at either the torch end or the regulator end, and - b. a back-flow prevention device is installed at the torch end. - 5.
+- 3. An employer must ensure that a compressed or liquefied gas system is kept clean and free from oil, grease and other contaminants that may - a. cause the system to fail, or - b. burn or explode if they come in contact with the contents of the system. - 4.
+An employer must ensure that on each hose of an oxygen-fuel system, - a. a flashback device is installed at either the torch end or the regulator end, and - b. a back-flow prevention device is installed at the torch end. - 5.
 An employer must ensure that compressed or liquefied gas cylinders are secured, preferably upright, and cannot fall or roll unless a professional engineer certifies another method that protects against the hazards caused by dislodgment. - 6.
 Despite subsection (5), an employer must ensure that a cylinder containing acetylene is secured and stored upright. - 7.
 Moved to section 170.1(5). - 8.
-A worker must ensure that - a. compressed gas equipment designed to be used with a specific gas is only used with that gas - b. the cylinder value is shut off and pressure in the hose is released when cutting or welding is not in progress, - c. sparks, flames or other sources of ignition are not allowed to come in contact with the cylinders, regulators or hoses of a compressed or liquefied gas system, and - d. compressed air is not used to blow dust or other substances from clothing.
+A worker must ensure that - a. compressed gas equipment designed to be used with a specific gas is only used with that gas - b. the cylinder valve is shut off and pressure in the hose is released when cutting or welding is not in progress, - c. sparks, flames or other sources of ignition are not allowed to come in contact with the cylinders, regulators or hoses of a compressed or liquefied gas system, and - d. compressed air is not used to blow dust or other substances from clothing.